28 Cool Attractions to Check Out in Seattle On Your Washington State Vacation

 Wander around Waterfront Park

 Exiting the aquarium, you’ll find yourself in Waterfront Park.
-Located on Elliot Bay, Waterfront Park is a popular hotspot for Seattlites to catch a breather on the water.
+Located on Elliot Bay, Waterfront Park is a popular hotspot for Seattleites and one of my favorite spots around downtown to catch a breather by the water.
 Waterfront Park offers visitors enchanting sea views, cafes, and food trucks.

 Waterfront & Skyline at Sunset